British Bangladeshis: Celebrations

 Significant Bengali events or celebrations are celebrated by the community annually.
-The Boishakhi Mela is a celebration of the Bengali New Year, celebrated by the Bangladeshi community every year.
+The Baishakhi Mela is a celebration of the Bengali New Year, celebrated by the Bengali community every year.
 Held each April–May since 1997 in London's Banglatown, it is the largest Asian open-air event in Europe, and the largest Bengali festival outside Bangladesh.
 In Bangladesh and West Bengal it is known as the Pohela Boishakh.
 The event is broadcast live across different continents; it features a funfair, music and dance displays on stages, with people dressed in colourful traditional clothes, in Weavers Field and Allen Gardens in Bethnal Green.
 The Mela is also designed to enhance the area's community identity, bringing together the best of Bengali culture.
 Brick Lane is the main destination where curry and Bengali spices are served throughout the day.
-As of 2009, the Mela was organised by the Tower Hamlets council, attracting 95,000 people, featuring with popular artists such as Momtaz Begum, Nukul Kumar Bishwash, Mumzy Stranger and many others.
+As of 2009, the Mela was organised by the Tower Hamlets council, attracting 95,000 people, featuring popular artists such as Momtaz Begum, Nukul Kumar Bishwash, Mumzy Stranger and many others.

 The Nowka Bais is a traditional boat racing competition.
 It was first brought to the United Kingdom in 2007 to commemorate the 1000th birthday of Oxfordshire.
 It has gained recognition and support from Queen Elizabeth II and others.
 Since 2015, it has been hosted in Birmingham, where it is the largest cultural event in the West Midlands and the largest boat race in Britain, attracting thousands of people.